gayatri-shejwal/MDS_Master-s_Thesis_Shejwal/README.md

 ## 📄 Contents

-- `clean_data.R`: Code for cleaning and reshaping raw Qualtrics survey exports
-- `estimate_amce.R`: Code for estimating AMCEs using logistic regression
+- `01_data/`: Complete survey data, with both raw and processed datasets along with:
   - `survey.pdf`: PDF version of the Qualtrics survey instrument
+- `02_code/`: Complete R code used during the project
+  - `01_data_cleaning_and_manipulation.Rmd`: Code for cleaning and reshaping raw Qualtrics survey exports into long format
+  - `02_data_descriptives.Rmd`: Code for descriptive statistics of the collected data
+  - `03_conjoint_analysis_and_results.Rmd`: Code for estimating ACPs and CACPs using Ganter's (2021) approach
+- `03_functions/`: The ACP estimation functions used as they are from Ganter's GitHub here: https://github.com/flavienganter/preferences-conjoint-experiments
+- `04_plots/`: Any plots, tables and visual outputs
 - `preanalysis_plan.pdf`: Pre-registered pre-analysis plan submitted to OSF
-- `data/`: (optional) De-identified survey dataset, if publication is permitted
-- `figures/`: Any plots or visual outputs

 ## 🧪 Method Summary